About HTTP Response Pages

 The system does not display a response page when web traffic is blocked as a result of a promoted access control rule (an early-placed blocking rule with only simple network conditions).

-Before URL Identification
+No Response Page Before URL Identification